 For example, an Outsourcing Consultant may have operations and human resources expertise.
 They can integrate the two to improve an organization’s remote hiring strategy.

 Similarly, Data Privacy or Marketing Compliance Consultants responsible for managing customer consent often play a cross-functional role.
-They work closely with legal teams to ensure compliance with telecommunication laws, partner with marketing teams to align consent practices with campaign strategies, and collaborate with IT departments to implement and maintain effective consent-tracking systems.
+They work closely with legal teams to:

 HR Consultants might specialize in:

-• Company culture, defining key values and principles that team members share and embody.
+- Company culture, such as defining key values and principles that team members share and embody.

-• Recruitment and its main areas, such as talent pipeline management, interview processes, staff augmentation, or remote talent management.
+- Recruitment and its main areas, such as talent pipeline management, interview processes, staff augmentation, and remote talent management.

 Some HR consultants work on introducing specific platforms to organizations and help teams bring the most out of them.
 An example might be Upwork Consultants, who help recruiters integrate the recruiting software platform into their recruitment strategy.